microsoft/AdaptiveCards/specs/DesignDiscussions/DynamicTypeaheadDesign_iOS.md

 Here are a few pros and cons of rendering of choiceset input control in a new screen to support dynamic typeahead search experience:
 Pros:
-1. We will have better and richer experience for the host in terms of choice selection, scrollable list and error messages state etc.
+1. We will have better and richer experience for the host in terms of choice selection, scrollable list and error messages state etc. This will be the preferred design by host like Teams and Outlook.
 2. Hosts like MS Teams will not have to override the choiceset component because teams uses full screen experience for the dynamic typeahead search.

 Cons: